 Es Pujols is the best place to stay in Formentera for tourists, especially for first-timers, because it has the widest choices in accommodations, restaurants, bars, and shops.
 Booking hotel here, you will be located in the heart of action, and also easy access to other towns and villages by public transportation.

 |💖 Best Area for first-timers:||Es Pujols|

 |💎 Best luxury hotel:||Five Flowers Hotel & Spa Formentera|

 |💰 Best budget hotel:||Hotel Levante|

-- 📌 Playa Migjorn, south coast of Formentera with long sandy beaches
+- 📌 Playa Migjorn, where to stay in Formentera with families

 - 📌 La Mola, quietest town on Formentera